RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 ## 2 lidar

-This part need to be adjust according to different LiDAR (in multi-LiDARs case).
+This part needs to be adjusted for every LiDAR seperately (in multi-LiDARs case).

 ```yaml
 lidar: